TarmoKople/mysql-ec2-metadata/README.md

 Compiled plugin can be found under: builddir/plugin_output_directory/ec2_meta.so

 #### Installing compiled plugin
 Copy compiled plugin to MySQL plugin directory.
-To find out where is the plugin direcotry is located execute:
+To find out where is the plugin directory is located execute:
 ```
 mysql> SHOW GLOBAL VARIABLES LIKE "%plugin_dir%";
 +---------------+-------------------------+